What is Regulatory Arbitrage?

 Benefits of Regulatory Arbitrage

-There is a range of advantages that entice individuals and institutions to practice regulatory arbitrage, such as:
+There are a range of advantages that entice individuals and institutions to practice regulatory arbitrage, such as:

 1. Reduced regulatory burdens and enhanced privacy on income have made such opportunities even more attractive to crafty individual traders and institutions.

-2. With regulatory arbitrage,companies can now establish their subsidiaries in small jurisdictions,to meet the criteria so as to cash in on the regulatory discrepancies across the world.
+2. With regulatory arbitrage, companies can now establish their subsidiaries in small jurisdictions to meet the criteria so as to cash in on regulatory discrepancies across the world.

-3. Investors i the crypto exchanges can structure transactions to their advantage.
+3. Investors in crypto exchanges can structure transactions to their advantage.
 A good example is the Blackstone investment company.
 While trying to negotiate tax regulations, the company sought to utilize a potential regulatory arbitrage between the economic substance and the legal definitions of the tax code.